ghshen1/ghshen1.github.io/_pages/Research.md

 Research Grants
 ======
+* RGC-ECS 25309326, awarded by the Hong Kong Research Grants Council, 2027-2029, Principal Investigator.
+Amount: HKD 383,191.
+    + Title: Symmetries in Deep Learning with Applications to Optimization and Communication-Efficient Distributed Learning

 * RGC-GRF 15305523, awarded by the Hong Kong Research Grants Council, 2023-2025, Principal Investigator.
 Amount: HKD 661,347.
     + Title: On differentiable neural networks: generalization, approximation, and applications to nonparametric gradient estimation